EuroPython/website/data/terms.md

 1. _For in-person participants_, no animals (except guide dogs), no substance or article which is, in Venue's reasonable opinion, of a dangerous, explosive, hazardous or objectionable nature and/or no naked flame will be brought inside, outside or in the vicinity of the Venue, without written consent by the Organizers and subject to any conditions of such consent;
 2. _In-person participants_ will not try to gain unauthorized access to the Venue and only use the entrances and exits to the Venue, designated as such by the Venue;
-3. _For in-person participants,_no act or thing is done inside, outside or in the vicinity of Venue, which may, in Organizer’s reasonable opinion, be or become a nuisance to the attendees, the Venue, its other customers or any premises or buildings in its vicinity;
+3. _For in-person participants_, no act or thing is done inside, outside or in the vicinity of Venue, which may, in Organizer’s reasonable opinion, be or become a nuisance to the attendees, the Venue, its other customers or any premises or buildings in its vicinity;
-4. _In-person participants_will immediately comply with any requirements or directions made or given by Venue relating in any way to the health and safety of the participants, the Organizers, sponsors and Venue personnel;
+4. _In-person participants_ will immediately comply with any requirements or directions made or given by Venue relating in any way to the health and safety of the participants, the Organizers, sponsors and Venue personnel;
-5. _In-person participants_should not bring food /or beverages (other than bottled water or soft drinks) into the Venue which have not been authorized by the Organizers in writing.
+5. _In-person participants_ should not bring food /or beverages (other than bottled water or soft drinks) into the Venue which have not been authorized by the Organizers in writing.
-6. _Foronline participants, no attempt shall be made to gain unauthorized access to the Event, and will only use the invitation link sent to them for their own use; sharing the invitation link to the Online Event with unauthorized users can result in a ban from participation in the Event; the Organizers reserves the rights to investigate and deny entry to the Event should they suspect such unauthorized activities occur;_
+6. _For online participants_, no attempt shall be made to gain unauthorized access to the Event, and will only use the invitation link sent to them for their own use; sharing the invitation link to the Online Event with unauthorized users can result in a ban from participation in the Event; the Organizers reserves the rights to investigate and deny entry to the Event should they suspect such unauthorized activities occur;
-7. The_in-person participants_ shall not erect any stands, displays, advertisements, signs, notices, or other similar matters in the Venue; or fix any items to the walls, floor or other temporary or permanent structures of Venue.
-Similarly, the _online participants_should not have any form of advertisement on the Conference Platform, unless authorized to by the Organizers.
+7. The _in-person participants_ shall not erect any stands, displays, advertisements, signs, notices, or other similar matters in the Venue; or fix any items to the walls, floor or other temporary or permanent structures of Venue.
+Similarly, the _online participants_ should not have any form of advertisement on the Conference Platform, unless authorized to by the Organizers.
-8. for_online participants,_no recordings of sessions or chat transcripts run on the Conference Platform will be created, streamed or otherwise made accessible outside the Conference Platform, unless authorized by the Organizers;
+8. for _online participants_, no recordings of sessions or chat transcripts run on the Conference Platform will be created, streamed or otherwise made accessible outside the Conference Platform, unless authorized by the Organizers;

 ### Minors